-The Orange Bowl Youth Football Alliance (OBYFA), which has produced such talents as Geno Smith, MVP of the 2012 Orange Bowl and second round draft choice of the New York Jets, is home to more than 13,000 football players and cheerleaders in eight leagues.
+The Orange Bowl Youth Football Alliance (OBYFA) has produced talents such as NFL MVP Lamar Jackson, 2016 Capital One Orange Bowl MVP Dalvin Cook and 2012 Orange Bowl MVP Geno Smith.
+OBYFA is home to more than 13,000 football players and cheerleaders in leagues across South Florida.

 CLICK TO LEARN MORE

-The annual Orange Bowl Florida High School Football Showcase presented by Tire Kingdom is designed to assist academically qualified high school seniors earn collegiate football scholarships by bringing them together with football coaches from NCAA Division II, III and NAIA programs from around the country.
-More than $1 million in scholarships were earned from the inaugural Showcase.
+The annual Orange Bowl Florida High School Football Showcase is designed to help academically-qualified high school seniors earn collegiate scholarships by bringing them together with coaches from NCAA Division II, III and NAIA programs from around the country.
+More than $1 million in scholarships is awarded annually as a result of the showcase.

 The premier tournament in junior golf, the Orange Bowl is proud to present the Doral-Publix Junior Golf Classic.
 More than 690 junior golfers from 45 countries around the world compete in the classic each year.